collective/collective.taskqueue2/README.md

    result = my_task(context=context, foo="bar", bar="42")
 ```

-Please the Huey documentation on `result` handling (in case you need to access
+Please read the Huey documentation on `result` handling (in case you need to access
 the result for whatever reason).